Read This First

 Prompt 3: What would be a rigorous way to test whether merely visualizing success leads to success?

-Rigorous Methods to Test Whether Visualizing Success Leads to Success: practical stakes and consequences.
+The real issue is what Rigorous Methods to Test Whether Visualizing Success Leads to Success changes once it becomes precise.

-The section turns on Rigorous Methods to Test Whether Visualizing Success Leads to Success, Design the Study, and Intervention Details.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Rigorous Methods to Test Whether Visualizing Success Leads to Success, Design the Study, and Intervention Details in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Rigorous Methods to Test Whether Visualizing Success Leads to Success distinct from Design the Study.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Rigorous Methods to Test Whether Visualizing Success Leads to Success distinct from Design the Study.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Visualizing success has no effect on actual success outcomes.